 Master in African Studies

-An important part of the master's programme is a ten-weeks research internship at an organisation in an African context.
+An important part of the master's programme is a ten-weeks embedded research project with a societal organisation in Africa or Africa-related setting elsewhere.
 Here, you can test your new skills and ideas in practice while gaining invaluable cultural and professional experience.
-You will receive funding for your internship from the Sustainable Humanities Internship Fund (for the academic year 2021-2022 this is € 1,250 per student).
+You will receive funding for your embedded research project: an Uhlenbeck scholarship from the Faculty of Humanities and Lustra+ scholarship from Leiden University (€ 1250 resp. € 300 per student for a ten-weeks stay in Africa in the academic year 2024-25).

 Admission and application